United Coal Company represents the North American interests of Metinvest.

 Metinvest uses a blend of different coals, including Ukrainian, Russian, and US coal to produce coke for the production of their steel products.
 Ukrainian and Russian coals are generally less expensive and lower-quality.
 US coals, which are more expensive, are used to increase the coal blend quality.

-Since the acquisition, UCC has invested more than $350 mln in its assets.
+Since the acquisition, UCC continues to invest into its assets.
 Key projects have included rehabilitating and restarting production at Affinity Mining Complex, as well as upgrading several of its preparation plants and loadouts.

 At UCC, we see new challenges as new opportunities that emerge in ever-changing national and global economies.
 We have a bold vision for the future, and our company is well positioned to meet the rising demand for met coal amid unprecedented growth in global steel production.